kasenna/SideMenuDrawer/README.md

 # SideMenuDrawer
-A fast small-code Android Activity with DrawerLayout implementation.
+A fast small-code Android Activity with DrawerLayout implementation (with using [SideMenuDecor](https://github.com/kasenna/SideMenuDecor) library).

 Supported API: 14+